DHTMLX/docs-todolist/docs/api/methods/closetaskeditor_method.md

 ### Description

-@short: closes the inline editor of a task
+@short: Closes the inline editor of a task

 ### Usage